davidmarquis/fluent-interface-proxy/README.markdown

  * Supports varargs arguments in builders that can be directly copied to an array property on the target bean, or transformed as any Collection.
  * Whenever a Builder is encountered in your Builder interface's methods, this builder will be asked to build the object prior to setting the target bean's property value.

-## Designing your builder interfaces
+## Tips for designing your builder interfaces

  * **Any prefix is supported for property-setting methods** In the example above, `with` is used for all methods, but anything could be used.